Kirby: Right Back at Ya!

-Kirby: Right Back at Ya!, known in Japan as Kirby of the Stars (星のカービィ, Hoshi no Kābī), is a Japanese anime television series based on HAL Laboratory's Kirby franchise.
-Produced by Chubu-Nippon Broadcasting, Dentsu, and A-UN Entertainment and animated by Studio Sign, it was directed by Sōji Yoshikawa, who also handled anime composition, and Mitsuo Kusakabe, with Miyuki Shimabukuro as character designer, Kazuo Iimura as chief animation director, and Akira Miyagawa as music composer.
+Kirby: Right Back at Ya!
+(Note: Known in Japan as Kirby of the Stars (星のカービィ, Hoshi no Kābī)) is a Japanese anime television series based on HAL Laboratory's Kirby franchise.
+Produced by Chubu-Nippon Broadcasting, Dentsu and A-UN Entertainment and animated by Studio Sign, it was directed by Sōji Yoshikawa, who also handled anime composition, and Mitsuo Kusakabe, with Miyuki Shimabukuro as character designer, Kazuo Iimura as chief animation director and Akira Miyagawa as music composer.
 The anime aired on CBC and TBS in Japan from October 2001 to September 2003, with 100 episodes.
 In the United States, the anime aired on FoxBox from September 2002 to November 2006, with episodes being released in Europe on the Kirby TV Channel for the Wii and on Kirby's Dream Collection, also for the Wii.

 The anime follows Kirby, who possesses the ability to temporarily gain magical powers by sucking up their owners.
 After crash-landing on the planet of Popstar and befriending siblings Tiff and Tuff, Kirby and his friends fight to bring down the evil emperor Nightmare while evading King Dedede and his assistant Escargoon, who seek to eliminate Kirby using monsters provided by NightMare Enterprises.